 We’re going to make a Plaster Casting of our Hand or Foot this week.
 Lots of art and commercial objects are made this way.
 They use finer sand than we get at the beach and they have hinged molds so the part can be removed more cleanly, but the process is quite similar.

 Michelle Perez’ Demo:

 You can go to any beach you like on any day you like.
-I’ll go to the Seal Beach Pier this Sunday from 9am – Noon and help anyone who shows up.
+I’ll go to the Seal Beach Pier on Wednesday from 3-5pm and help anyone who shows up.
 It’s totally optional.
 But it’d be nice to get to say Hi! if you have a chance to come by.
 And I’ll bring some iced tea in case you’re thirsty!

 • Seal Beach Pier – Just South of the Pier & Just South of Tower 2